How to Create an Email Campaign (Step-by-Step Guide + Examples)

 What Is an Email Marketing Campaign?

-An email marketing campaign is usually a series of emails that are targeted and personalized to promote a product, service, or brand.
-It can sometimes even be a single email with a clearly defined goal.
+An email marketing campaign is a planned series of emails designed to build relationships, promote products or services, and encourage specific actions from a targeted audience.
 Email campaigns are usually sent to an audience who has subscribed to the company’s email list or has given permission to receive marketing emails.

 What Are the Types of Email Campaigns?